rgariepy/motor_challenge/README.md

 ## Provided data and parameters
 Some parameters of the "robot" used to generate the data can be found in the motor_challenge.launch file.
 A bag file containing sample data (with encoder faults) can be found in motor_challenge/bags/ and can be played back using the "rosbag" utility.

+## Testing
+The node is to be tested for:
++ Responce time
++ Robustness, e.g. noise tolerance
+The tests can be peformed using a model of robot with simulated faults.
+Difference between start of fault simulation and actual detection provide response time.
+Robustenss is tested by using different noise level in measuremnts   with comparing allowed probabilty of the false positive detection.